Mykol71/ostools-1.17/README.md

 - Then, update the BACKEND= variable in updateos, as well as the url to the location of the updateos script, in the kickstart file(s).
 - After the system has been kickstarted using the ks file, updateos will be availible to all users. (in the /usr/bin folder).
 - updateos will download the scripts and exec them on every execution.
-- Syntax for updateos is:
-	updateos [OS] [scriptname or "stage"] (cmdlineopt1 opt2 opt3 opt4 opt5)
-- OS = rh7, rh8, etc.
-- scriptname is used if running a single task.
-EX: adduser
 - If the script requires user input, add command line alternatives.
-- If "stage" is specified, all scripts in the [OS]/stage/ folder will be executed. (intended to not require user input.)
-- If a script fails during a "stage" run, updateos.sh exits non-zero immediately.
+- If a script fails during a "group" run, updateos.sh exits non-zero immediately.
 - Logging for updateos is in /tmp/updateos.log.

 How to build custom boot install media -